micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/service/services.md

 int64 sum
 ```

-The client request message will contain two integers `a` and `b`, and expectes the `sum` of them as a response:
+The client request message will contain two integers `a` and `b`, and expects the `sum` of them as a response:

 ```C
 void service_callback(const void * request_msg, void * response_msg){